rekindle-blog/rekindle-blog.github.io/_posts/2021-04-07-pastor-s-wife-marriage-and-ministry.md

 ### **Concluding Anecdote**

 At 10 months old, my son wasn’t the greatest sleeper.
 One Saturday night before I preached he was particularly disruptive, owing to a raging temperature.
-When I stepped into the pulpit on Sunday I passing made a remark about being tired.
-During tea I was taken to task by one of the women on staff because—as she claimed—my responsibility as a pastor was to preach; my wife’s was tending to our unwell son and indirectly my office.
+When I stepped into the pulpit on Sunday I made a passing remark about being tired.
+During tea I was taken to task by one of the women in the congregation because—as she claimed—my responsibility as a pastor was to preach; my wife’s was tending to our unwell son and indirectly my office.

 That conversation demonstrates how the marriage partnership is narrowly defined.
 For it reveals how the the pastor's wife is seen as an extension of and support to her husband's office.
 It collapses her calling and even her person into a marriage 'oneness' that prioritises the husband.
 Such understandings of marriage and the role of the pastor's wife are not only mistaken, they are in conflict with the gospel.